VenketeshPanda/IMDb-Backend-Assignment/README.md

   -> Every time a new user registers, they have to give an unique username which is not present in the database.

-  -> The email also has to be unique so that a single user cannot access the routes with different usernames.
+  -> The email also has to be unique so that a single user cannot access the application with different usernames.

   -> Everytime a new movie is created, it is mandatory to have all the fields including actors and producer.